arthurberberyan/arthur/README.md

 I am currently a physics grad student at California State University, Northridge.
-If you would like to contact me, please send me a message at arthurberberyan [at] gmail [dot] com
+If you would like to contact me, please send me a message at arthurberberyan [at] gmail [dot] com.

 ## Education
 - M.Sc., Physics | California State University, Northridge (_May 2025_)